Driving down the roads of Artvin in the Black Sea can sometimes feel like heading to a fairy tale land above the clouds.

-Artvin experiences the Black Sea region’s signature climate: The city is very wet and mild by the coast, and as a result, is heavily forested.
+Artvin experiences the Black Sea region’s signature climate.
+The city is very wet and mild by the coast, and as a result, is heavily forested.
 The rain, a very frequent visitor to the region, turns to snow at higher altitudes, and the peaks are very cold in winter.

 The folkloric dance, Artvin Barı- generally known as “Atabarı,” the dance dedicated to the founder of the modern Republic of Turkey, Mustafa Kemal Atatürk – is the signature dance of the city.
 Every year, the Traditional Bull Fighting Festival and Kafkasör (Caucasian Cultural Festival) attract thousands of tourists to the city.

 There are various trekking routes visitors can explore to discover the area.
-One of the highest mountains in Turkey, Mount Kaçkar, is probably the most covered trekking route.
+One of the highest mountains in Turkey, Mount Kaçkar, is probably the most coveted trekking route.
 Mountaineering groups and mountaineers complete the Trans-Kaçkar route by walking through Yusufeli Yaylalar Village to Rize – Çamlıhemşin Ayder Highlands.
 If that trail is a bit too difficult, you can take various other routes through the Altıparmak Mountains.